Duloxetine: Medical uses

+Painful diabetic peripheral neuropathy

 A 2014 Cochrane review concluded that duloxetine is beneficial in the treatment of diabetic neuropathy and fibromyalgia but that more comparative studies with other medicines are needed.
 The French medical journal Prescrire concluded that duloxetine is no better than other available agents and has a greater risk of side effects.
+Whereas duloxetine has shown efficacy in treating painful diabetic peripheral neuropathy by blocking late Nav 1.7 sodium ion channels and increasing norepinephrine, serotonin, and dopamine in the central nervous system (CNS) and while improving mean NPRS scores and achieving a ≥50% pain response in more patients compared to placebo, it has been associated with potentially serious adverse reactions including hepatotoxicity, serotonin syndrome, severe skin reactions, increased risk of bleeding, increased blood pressure and sexual dysfunction.

 Major depressive disorder

 Duloxetine was approved for the treatment of major depression in 2004.
-While duloxetine has demonstrated improvement in depression-related symptoms compared to placebo, comparisons of duloxetine to other antidepressant medications have been less successful.
+A 2025 systematic review assessing the benefits and harms of duloxetine in depression found an average change of 1.81 points on the 53-point Hamilton Depression Rating Scale and a small beneficial effect on quality of life, effects below the review's predefined minimal clinically important differences.
+There was insufficient data to assess suicide or other serious adverse events.
+All results assessed were at a high risk of bias.
 A 2012 Cochrane Review did not find greater efficacy of duloxetine compared to SSRIs and newer antidepressants.
 Additionally, the review found evidence that duloxetine has increased side effects and reduced tolerability compared to other antidepressants.
-It thus did not recommend duloxetine as a first line treatment for major depressive disorder, given the (then) high cost of duloxetine compared to inexpensive off-patent antidepressants and lack of increased efficacy.
+It thus did not recommend duloxetine as a first-line treatment for major depressive disorder, given the (then) high cost of duloxetine compared to inexpensive off-patent antidepressants and lack of increased efficacy.
 Duloxetine appears less tolerable than some other antidepressants.
 Generic duloxetine became available in 2013.